TheRealNin/ns2-rebirth/mvm.md

 ### Hades Device
 * Blueprint placed by commander
 * Costs 10 res, can only be armed by a marine (not a MAC)
-* Detonates after 30 seconds, and does massive damage to all units in a radius (including friendlies)
+* Detonates after 30 seconds, and does massive damage to all units in a radius (including allies)

 ### Creepier Atmosphere mod
 * Rooms start dark, but flashlights are boosted
-* Many other tweaks to gameplay
+* Many other tweaks to visuals, including lens flares, textures, and decals

 ### Persistent Minimap Buildings
 * If you spot an enemy building, it will stay on your minimap until it is destroyed